Rate-Splitting Multiple Access: Fundamentals, Survey, and Future Research Trends: Emerging Applications, Challenges, and Future Research Trends of RSMA

 \subsubsection{MIMO BC}

 The studies of RSMA for the multi-antenna broadcast channel heretofore have mainly considered a single antenna at each receiver (a.k.a.
 MISO BC).
-The extension to multi-antenna receivers, however, is not well-understood in both information theory and communication theory.
+The extension to multi-antenna receivers, however, is not well-understood in information or communication theoretic terms.
 When each user has multiple receive antennas, it is capable of receiving vectors of common streams and private streams, and the receive filter can be further designed for interference management.
-Therefore, the number of common streams transmitted in parallel, the DoF, and the transceiver design of RSMA all have to be reconsidered for the MIMO BC.
+Therefore, the number of common streams transmitted in parallel, the DoFs, and the transceiver design of RSMA have to be reconsidered for the MIMO BC.

-In the information theoretical literature, an achievable DoF region of RSMA in the two-user MIMO BC with asymmetric numbers of antennas and asymmetric levels of partial CSIT has been established in \cite{chenxi2017bruno}, which is further shown to be the optimal DoF region in \cite{Davoodi2021DoF}.
+In the information-theoretic literature, an achievable DoF region of RSMA in the two-user MIMO BC with asymmetric numbers of antennas and asymmetric levels of partial CSIT has been established in \cite{chenxi2017bruno}, which is further shown to be the optimal DoF region in \cite{Davoodi2021DoF}.
 The authors of \cite{anup2021MIMO} further establish the achievable sum-DoF of RSMA in the $K$-user symmetric MIMO BC with $M$ transmit antennas, $Q$ receive antennas at each user, and an arbitrary number of common streams in the range of $[1, \min(M,Q)]$.
-In \cite{Zheng2021TIT}, RSMA was shown to achieve the capacity region of the two-user MIMO BC with perfect CSIT within a constant gap, but such constant-gap optimality does not extend to the three-user case.
+In \cite{Zheng2021TIT}, RSMA was shown to achieve the capacity region of the two-user MIMO BC with perfect CSIT up to a constant gap, but such constant-gap optimality does not extend to the three-user case.